-Registration for Siren Nightcap performers must be submitted by midnight, Sunday 17th June.
-Registration will open Monday 4th June (week six).
+Registration is now open for Siren Nightcap performers.
+It must be submitted by midnight, Sunday 19th August.

 If you are an enrolled Siren, and not performing - you will need to purchase a ticket.